tier4/caret_doc/docs/configuration/inter_node_data_path.md

 ) -> 'List[PathStructValue]'
 ```

-The following sub-sections will explain their roles and usages in details and a example of using these options in a path search for Autoware can be found in [add_path_to_architecture.py](https://github.com/tier4/caret_report/blob/main/report/analyze_path/add_path_to_architecture.py).
+The following sub-sections will explain their roles and usages in detail, and a example of using these options in a path search for Autoware can be found in [add_path_to_architecture.py](https://github.com/tier4/caret_report/blob/main/report/analyze_path/add_path_to_architecture.py).

 #### Additional nodes